ElliotY-ML/covid-dashboard-on-gcp/README.md

 # Data Sources

 ## CDC U.S. COVID-19 Cases and Deaths By State
-U.S. CDC reports COVID-19 cases and death counts online at this [link](https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36).
+U.S. CDC reports daily COVID-19 cases and death counts online at this [link](https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36).
 The data is a collection of the most recent numbers reported by states, territories, and other jurisdictions to the CDC.
 **Notes**:
 -  This dataset includes Confirmed Cases and Probable Cases, as defined by CSTE [6].
 Confirmed cases meet molecular laboratory testing evidence, while Probable cases meet clinical criteria without laboratory evidence.